c25core/c25/doc/howto-mn-setup.md

 	mn01 C25MNVpsExternalIp:12525 C25MNPrivateKey C25MNtxid C25MNcoi
 	```
 	where
-	>C25MNVpsExternalIp is your VPS public IP address,
+	>C25MNVpsExternalIp is your VPS public IP address,<br/>
-	>C25MNPrivateKey is output of command `masternode genkey` from your control wallet,
+	>C25MNPrivateKey is output of command `masternode genkey` from your control wallet,<br/>
-	>C25MNtxid is transaction id of 2500 C25 transaction,
+	>C25MNtxid is transaction id of 2500 C25 transaction,<br/>
-	>C25MNcoi is collateral output index of your 2500 C25 transaction.
+	>C25MNcoi is collateral output index of your 2500 C25 transaction.<br/>

 7. Restart your control wallet and goto `Debug console`.
 	Run `masternode start-all`.